You ate a Delta-9 gummy, put on a movie, and waited. An hour goes by, then two hours, and you feel nothing.

 Why do Delta-9 drinks work for me, but gummies don’t?

 Delta-9 drinks use “nano-emulsified” THC.
-This means the THC molecules are broken down so small that they absorb directly through your stomach lining and bypass the liver entirely.
+This means the THC is broken down so small that it is absorbed much faster.

-Gummies must be fully digested by the liver, which is why drinks hit in 15 minutes, while gummies take up to 2 hours.
+Drinks hit in 10 to 15 minutes, while gummies take 1 to 2 hours.

 Can I chew the gummy and hold it under my tongue to make it work faster?

-No. Gummy’s Delta-9 THC is too thick to absorb sublingually (under the tongue) effectively.
+Most gummies’ Delta-9 THC is too thick to absorb sublingually (under the tongue).
 You must swallow it and let your digestive tract do the work.
-If you want sublingual absorption, you need to buy a true THC oil tincture.
+If you want sublingual absorption, you need to buy a THC oil tincture.

 Do CBD gummies block the effects of Delta-9?

 CBD does not “block” you from getting high, but it does alter the type of high.
-CBD naturally lowers your heart rate and reduces anxiety.
+CBD naturally lowers the intensity of THC.

 Should I eat the gummy with a meal?

-You should, but timing is critical.
-THC is fat-soluble, meaning it binds to lipids (fats) to be absorbed into your bloodstream.
-Eating a spoonful of peanut butter or a piece of cheese right before taking your gummy can significantly boost absorption.
+You should.
+Eating a spoonful of peanut butter or a piece of cheese right before taking your gummy can boost absorption.

 Just don’t eat a massive, heavy meal, or you will cause a digestive traffic jam.